 Accelerate paydown or pay off debt if possible.Build an emergency cash fund.

-Establish and monitor KPIs to measure clear targets.
+Establish and monitor KPIs to measure clear targets. - When to Respond to a Changing Economy:

 Set trigger levels that start the execution of a contingency plan.